BrainBrowser

 viewer_callback

-A function defined in the client page that will be called once the viewer begins rendering, and to which a viewer object will be passed
+An optional function defined in the client page that will be called once the viewer begins rendering, and to which a viewer object will be passed.
+It must be a simple javascript identifier that starts with a letter and only contains plain letters or digits (a-zA-Z0-9).

 element_id